wp-plugins/gallery-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/add-new-album-explanation.png)

-### How to Edit an Album?
+= How to Edit an Album in Gallery Bank? =

 In order to Edit an Album, you need to go to your Gallery Bank Dashboard Page and then click on Edit Album Button located at the right side of each album which you wish to edit.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/Edit.png)